-This tour starts in Istanbul visiting the Blue Mosque, St Sophia Museum, Topkapi Palace and the Hippodrome.
+This 8 day tour, starts and ends in Istanbul, Turkey.
+This tour visits the Blue Mosque, St Sophia Museum, Topkapi Palace and the Hippodrome.
 Then spend 3 full days visiting every corner of the Gallipoli battlefields, the ANZAC sector, Cape Helles and Suvla Bay.
-This tour gives an indepth insight of the Gallipoli campaign.
+This tour gives an in-depth insight of the Gallipoli campaign.

 Welcome to Istanbul, where you will be met at the airport and transferred to your hotel.
 Tonight, meet with your guide and the rest of your group.